buildpacks/rfcs/text/0000-dockerfiles.md

 cat run.Dockerfile
 ```

-#### Example: RPM Dockerfile Hook
+#### Example: RPM Dockerfile Hook (app-based)

-This example hook would allow a builder to install RPMs for each language runtime.
+This example hook would allow a builder to install RPMs for each language runtime, based on the app directory.

 Note: The Dockerfiles referenced must disable rebasing, and build times will be slower compared to buildpack-provided runtimes.